Leo-Mun/API-Call-Embedding/README.md

 - 40,000 data (30,000 malware, 10,000 normal) were used in the experiment.

 - To compare the performance of the embedding technique, it was compared with the performance using the feature hashing technique.
 The performance evaluation was verified by 5-fold cross-validation.
-The features are used as follows.
+The features are used as follows. <br><br>
 Among the information that can be extracted from pefile,
 1. Use only IAT function
 2. Use File Header + Optional Header + Data Directory + IAT function